Kinect Sports

 Kinect Sports is a sports video game developed by Rare and published by Microsoft Game Studios for the Xbox 360.
-The game utilizes the Kinect motion-sensing peripheral and was released in North America on 4 November 2010 as a launch title for Kinect, then, a few days later, Europe, Australia and Japan.
+The game utilizes the Kinect motion-sensing peripheral and was released in North America on 4 November 2010 as a launch title for Kinect, then, a few days later, in Europe and Australia.

 The game is a collection of six sports simulations and eight mini-games, designed to demonstrate the motion-sensing capabilities of Kinect.
 The six sports included are: ten-pin bowling, boxing, track and field, table tennis, beach volleyball and association football ("soccer" in North America).
 Standing in front of the Kinect sensor, players compete by mimicking actions performed in real-life sports, such as throwing a javelin or kicking a football.

 The game received generally positive reviews from critics and sold over three million units as of April 2011.
 A sequel to the game, Kinect Sports: Season Two, developed by Rare and BigPark, was released in October 2011.
-Along with its sequel, Kinect Sports has been released in the Kinect Sports Ultimate Collection bundle on 18 September 2012 with additional bonus content and extra sports added, basketball, golf and skiing.
+Along with its sequel, Kinect Sports has been released in the Kinect Sports Ultimate Collection bundle on 18 September 2012, with additional bonus content and extra sports in Season Two added, basketball, golf and skiing.
+A third entry, Kinect Sports Rivals, was released for the Xbox One in 2014.

 Gameplay

 All six of the events in Kinect Sports support multiplayer both locally and online, with a mixture of competitive and cooperative play options.
 In addition, players can also take part in eight sport-based mini games, or join in the Party Play mode designed to accommodate a larger number of players amassed in the same room, divided into two teams.

 Players are represented in-game by their Xbox 360 avatar.
 Using the Kinect sensor, the player's physical gestures and body movements are tracked and translated into in-game actions without the need for a controller.

-At the end of each event, players are shown a video compilation of their ‘best bits’ captured by the Kinect sensor.
+At the end of each event, players are shown a video compilation of their 'best bits' captured by the Kinect sensor.
 Clips can be uploaded to the KinectShare website where they can be downloaded, deleted or shared directly with Facebook.